ZeusWPI/HTTPizza/CHALLENGES.md

 Please be a polite human and make a PIZZA request to `/welcome`.

-Reward: warm fuzzy feeling
+Reward: you can now order drinks at reduced prices

 ## 1. Picking a table

 To get a table, you'll need to login first.
 To do that, you need to make an ORDER request to `/login` with a `Name` header containing your teamname.
 The waiter will then give you a table number where you can sit down.
 This number will be in the `table` header in the response.
 In all further HTTPizza request, you'll need to add your tablenumber so the server doesn't get confused.

-Reward: you can choose one sticker from the stickertable
+Reward:  every teammember gets one **free** slice of pizza AND you can choose one sticker from the stickertable

 ## 2. What's on the menu?

 You've just sat down on your assigned table, and want to check what pizza's are on the menu.
 To check the menu, make a PIZZA request to `/menu`.
 Don't forget to add a `Table` header with your table number you got from logging in!

-Reward: you can now order drinks at reduced prices
+Reward:  every teammember gets one **free** slice of pizza

 ## 3. Picky eater